-- We are affiliated with Johnson Trust Company, a wholly owned subsidiary of Johnson Investment Counsel, Inc. through common control and ownership.
-We may recommend that you use the services of Johnson Trust Company if appropriate and suitable for your needs.
+- We are affiliated with Johnson Trust Company ("JTC"), a wholly owned subsidiary of Johnson Investment Counsel ("JIC") through common control and ownership.
+We may recommend that you use the services of JTC if appropriate and suitable for your needs.
 Our advisory services are separate and distinct from the compensation paid to Johnson Trust Company for their services. - We advise some clients and prospective clients to invest in Johnson Mutual Funds Trust ("JMF").
 JMF is a family of no-load mutual funds and is affiliated with our firm.
-JMF is a registered investment company, which has contracted with our Company to be the investment advisor.
+JMF is a registered investment company, which has contracted with JIC to be the investment advisor.
 We are the sponsor and advisor to Johnson Mutual Funds Trust.
-JMF has contracted with Johnson Financial, Inc. ("JFI"), which is a wholly owned subsidiary of Johnson Investment Counsel, to do all fund accounting, shareholder accounting, and administrative servicing for the mutual funds. - We receive client referrals from Charles Schwab & Co., Inc. ("Schwab") through our participation in Schwab Advisor Network® ("the Service").
+JMF has contracted with Johnson Financial, Inc. ("JFI"), which is a wholly owned subsidiary of Johnson Investment Counsel, to provide administrative servicing for the mutualfunds. - We receive client referrals from Charles Schwab & Co., Inc. ("Schwab") through our participation in Schwab Advisor Network® ("the Service").
 The Service is designed to help investors find an independent investment advisor.
 Schwab is a broker-dealer independent of and unaffiliated with us.

-Refer to our Form ADV Part 2A by following this link https://adviserinfo.sec.gov/firm/brochure/117054 to help you understand what conflicts exist.
+Refer to our Form ADV Part 2A by clicking this link https://adviserinfo.sec.gov/firm/brochure/117054 to help you understand what conflicts exist.